 (n = 1,555)

+combination with tamsulosin).
 These adverse reactions may persist after treatment discontinuation.
-The role
+The

 bIncludes breast tenderness and breast enlargement.